SQL CASE WHEN Statement: Syntax, Patterns, and Examples

 A revenue dashboard at a payments company went red for six hours because a CASE expression was missing an ELSE branch.
 Silent NULLs quietly zeroed out one tier of customers.
 The fix was six characters.
 The retro was two hours.
 That's CASE WHEN: tiny syntax, huge blast radius when you get it wrong.

-Questions using CASE WHEN
+Core CASE WHEN Syntax

 SQL has two CASE forms.
 The searched form handles any boolean expression.
 The simple form is shorthand for equality checks against a single value.
 Both return a single value per row and can be used anywhere an expression is valid.